By: Marilyn L. Davis

 Two Drops of Ink: The Literary Home for Collaborative Writing

-Send us a submission of your problem-solving for the writer and blogger, poetry, or prose.
-We’ll promote you, share you, and provide links to your site.
+Please send us a submission of your problem-solving for the writer and blogger, poetry, or prose.
+We’ll promote you, share you, and provide links to your site in your bio as well as exposing you to our audience.
+Here are the guidelines.